by John Salt

 QXquadrotor RC Helicopter, read about the features, and had a look at

 the specs, I was sold!
 I don't get overly excited about quad rotors I

-have to admit because I don't find them nearly as fun or engaging to fly as collective pitch, but this one's in a league of its own and I've been having a blast with it!
+have to admit because I don't find them nearly as fun or engaging to fly as collective pitch.

 My wife and a few friends on the other hand (none of whom have much or any RC flying skill) loved flying it around in fully autonomous Safe Mode where it does all the hard work for you and you just tell it where to go.
-It's appealing to the newest of newbies right up to experienced RC'ers in other words.
+It's appealing to the newest of newbies.

 The technology crammed into this thing is mind blowing considering the price point.
 Once you get it up in the air and experience just what all that technology can do, you can't help but get a smile on your face.

 I naturally chose the BNF version to pair to my JR X9503 radio.
-The BNF kit comes with everything the RTF does less the Spektrum DX5e radio.
-As you can see, it comes with a 3 Amp LiPo balancing charger, one 2200 3S 30C LiPo battery, a full set of spare propellers, a few Allen keys, quick start instructions (more on that in a bit), and of course the special GoPro camera mounting plate with the soft rubber vibration isolation dampeners.
+The BNF kit comes with everything the RTF does less the Spektrum DX4 radio.
+As you can see, it comes with a 3 Amp LiPo balancing charger, one 2200 3S 30C LiPo battery, a full set of spare propellers, a few alan keys, quick start instructions (more on that in a bit), and of course the GoPro camera mounting plate with the soft rubber vibration isolation dampeners.

 As you'll see later on in the review of one of the aerial videos I took at Mt.
 Robson, these vibration isolation dampeners do in fact work very well at absorbing vibrations and eliminating the all too common Jello effect that plagues RC aerial video.